Costa Rica's Beauty and Diversity

 Central America's Treasure

-Few places in the world find nature so exuberant, or the tropical range of color andCosta Rica Real Estate-Houses-Investment-Property variety of plants and animals so extensive as in Costa Rica.
-With minimal advertising, this ecological haven has become extremely popular with over 1 million tourists each year, with diverse interests, from all over the globe.
+Few places in the world find nature so exuberant, or the tropical range of color and variety of plants and animals so extensive as in Costa Rica.
+With minimal advertising, this ecological haven has become extremely popular with over 1 million tourists each year, (3.02 million tourists visited in 2018) with diverse interests, from all over the globe.
 Costa Rica’s terrain ranges from pine covered mountains to lush rain forests; from drier low land areas to flowing rivers, lakes and waterfalls; from mountain ranges to vast expanses of jungle; from majestic active and inactive volcanoes to spectacular beaches - with ecologically diverse flora and fauna, making it one of the most beautiful places on earth.
 Some folks say the beauty of Hawaii without the cost.

 Slightly larger than the state of West Virginia, or a little smaller than the size of Switzerland, Costa Rica covers less than ½% of the earth’s surface, but it has about 6% of the planet’s bio-diversity, encompassed in 12 distinct ecological zones.
-Scientists throughout the world have even referred to this beautiful counrty as the living Garden of Eden.
+Scientists throughout the world have even referred to this beautiful country as the living Garden of Eden.

 Costa Rica has made a huge commitment to environmental protection.
 More than 25% of the country’s land is protected by one of the best developed conservation systems in all of Latin American, including national parks, private reserves and refuges.
 This was accomplished from the efforts of a number of successive government administrations.